 Clean Up Dying Plants and Remove Slimy Leaves

-Pull out any damaged or insect-ridden plants.
-Also, remove spent annuals.
-Removing spent plants from the soil can prevent pests from wreaking havoc once spring comes.
+Pull out any damaged or insect-ridden or diseased plants.
+Also, remove spent annual plants.
+Removing spent plants from the soil can prevent pests like cabbage loopers from wreaking havoc once the next spring season comes.

-Be sure as well to remove any slimy leaves that insects might want to make their cold weather home in as you get your garden ready for winter.
+Be sure as well to remove any slimy layer of leaves that insects might want to make their cold weather home in as you get your garden ready for winter.

 Trim Down Perennials